InterstellarJS/PlanetTech/README.md

 ## Examples
-Let's create a basic quadtree sphere without any textures or displacement, just coloring each dimension to show what's going on.
+Let's create a basic quadtree sphere without any textures or displacement, just coloring each dimension to show what's going on under the hood.
 ```javascript

 import Sphere from './core/sphere/sphere'